 Is it rude to ask your injector for a touch up?

 It is not at all rude to ask your injector for a “touch up”.
 You should wait 2 to 3 weeks following the injection procedure to see what the effect will look like.
 It’s impossible to know the first time I treat a patient exactly how much they may need.
 I always say “it’s like painting with invisible finger paint and it takes 2 – 3 weeks for us to see what we’ve got”.
 It is completely appropriate to discuss with your injector if you have a result you don’t love or need a bit more in a certain area.
-In fact, I encourage my patients to call me if they have anything that needs “fixing” and though rare, it can happen.
+In fact, we encourage our patients to call us if they have anything that needs “fixing” and though rare, it can happen.

 How can I know if an injector is going to give me good results?